codam-coding-college/codam-web-greeter/README.md

 display-setup-script=/usr/bin/xset s off
 ```
 Alternatively, `/usr/bin/xset s off` can be added to the greeter setup hook defined in */etc/lightdm/lightdm.conf*.

+You might also have to disable the screensaver in the web-greeter settings in */etc/lightdm/web-greeter.yml*.

 ### The screen blanks on the lock screen
 Best solution: use `dm-tool switch-to-greeter` instead of `dm-tool lock` to lock the screen.